Lemoncode/cypress-by-example/03_stub_network_requests/README.md

 * We can check that our test is passing right now.

-## The matter now is this test is tied up to our backend implementation, that is something that could be nice, specially in integrtion tests but in development time can be nasty.
+## The matter now is this test is tied up to our backend implementation, that is something that could be nice, specially in integration tests but in development time can be nasty.
 Lets change this to use a predictable behavior.

 ```diff
 describe('Hotel viewer initialization', () => {